Manningtree railway station: Description

 The station has (on the London-bound platform) a staffed booking office and a self-service ticket machine.
 There is a side-gate west of the station building for use outside of office hours and a self-service ticket machine is also available here.
 There is a station buffet at the eastern end of the building.

-The installation of lifts started in December 2015 and they are due to be in operation in Autumn 2016.
+The installation of lifts started in December 2015 and they are now in operation as of Autumn 2016.